anikareaza/Car-Rental-System/README.md

 # Car Rental System

-A complete car rental management system designed to handle real-time reservations, rental tracking, and operational reporting.
+A  car rental management database system designed to handle real-time reservations, rental tracking, and operational reporting.
 This project integrates a relational database with a C# user interface and includes optional Python analysis scripts to generate insights on performance and customer behavior.

 ## Project Overview